RenoNextRenoNext

 Clay tile pipe is cheaper to dig up and replace than trying to line it if it's badly offset or collapsedExcavation under a driveway or through landscaping adds $2,000-$5,000 for breaking concrete and restorationWinter excavation costs 15-30% more due to frozen ground, frost depth (1.2m in southern Ontario), and slower diggingRoad cut permits and city-mandated asphalt restoration can add $2,000-$4,000 to the projectTrenchless lining costs more per linear meter but saves your driveway, sidewalk, and mature landscapingEmergency service (sewage backup, after-hours call) typically costs double the regular rate

-Get camera inspection quotes from licensed plumbers.
-Compare repair options and total cost including permits and restoration.
+Book a camera inspection with a licensed plumber.
+See repair options and total cost including permits and restoration before anyone digs.

 Get a ballpark estimate in under 2 minutes.